 Vaginal Birth: In the U.S., a little more than two-thirds of babies are delivered vaginally.
 Vaginal births are often considered “normal” births, although modern medical techniques allow for a wide range of variations in technique, depending on the needs of the woman.
 Spontaneous vaginal birth occurs when a woman goes into labor without the use of drugs or other techniques to induce labor, while an assisted vaginal delivery occurs when the use of instruments is required.
 Induced vaginal delivery occurs when labor is prompted through the use of drugs or other techniques.

 Cesarean Birth (C-Section): Nearly a third of births in the U.S. are cesarean, which is higher than the percentage of C-section births recommended by the World Health Organization (WHO).
-Most cesarean sections are A cesarean birth involves making an incision in the woman’s abdomen and uterus, through which the baby is delivered.
+A cesarean birth involves making an incision in the woman’s abdomen and uterus, through which the baby is delivered.
 C-sections are often necessary when a woman experiences complications (such as breech birth or fetal distress) or is carrying multiple babies.
 A longer recovery period is often needed after a C-section, and the procedure will leave a permanent scar.

 Pregnancy can also end through an termination of the embryo or fetus, whether spontaneously (miscarriage) or purposely through inducement using a drug or medical procedure (abortion).
 Spontaneous terminations of pregnancy can happen as a result of complications experienced during a high-risk pregnancy (see below).
 Abortion laws vary from country to country, and even from state to state within the U.S..
 While there are a wide variety of reasons why a woman might want to terminate her pregnancy, a number of abortions are performed due to significant risk to the woman’s own health or the health of the fetus, such as the development of cervical cancer or another form of cancer during pregnancy.

 Some pregnant women are at greater risk of experiencing complications than others.
 A number of drugs and medical devices have also been linked to pregnancy complications, some of which can be life-threatening for both mother and child.
+Certain health conditions and complications can lead to higher risk of birth injury, as well.

 Common Factors for High-Risk Pregnancies